kermitt2/delft/Readme.md

 __Embeddings__:

-* to free a lot of memory, use serialized embeddings with LMDB, similarly as in https://github.com/kermitt2/nerd/tree/0.0.3 (via the Python package called lmdb,  optionally see also Caffe for storing and using HDF5)
+* to free a lot of memory and keep embeddings always immediatly warm (loading embeddings in python takes an awful amount of time), use serialized embeddings with LMDB, similarly as in https://github.com/kermitt2/nerd/tree/0.0.3 (via the Python package called lmdb,  optionally see also Caffe for storing and using HDF5)

 * use OOV mechanisms